 If these two summary statements were sufficient for us, the NT writers, under the inspiration of the Holy Spirit, could have saved a lot of time and words in their letters.
 Indeed, we need the remainder of Scripture to show us how to love God and our neighbor.
 To love God with all our heart, soul and mind, we need to know who God truly is; otherwise we’re attempting to love a god of our own creation, one who is merely a concept within our minds.
 The word “god” can have a vastly different meaning to various people.

 The Bible also tells us how to know if we love God and our neighbors.
 This is how we know that we love the children of God: by loving God and carrying out his commands.
 This is love for God: to obey his commands (1Jn 5:2-3).
-This requires that we know His commands in order to obey.
-Regarding the second command of "Love your neighbor as yourself", we must first know how to properly love ourselves.
-Just as we can't love God without knowing Him, we can't love ourselves, and our neighbors by extension, in a Biblical sense without knowing who we are in Christ.
+It is obvious that we must first know His commands in order to obey them.
+Regarding the second command of “Love your neighbor as yourself”, we must first know how to properly love ourselves.
+Just as we can’t love God without knowing Him, we can’t love ourselves, and our neighbors by extension, in a Biblical sense without knowing who we are in Christ.
 We must have an orthodox understanding of the doctrine of Christ and mankind.

 [TOC] [Top of Page]